awsdocs/aws-license-manager-user-guide/doc_source/member-role.md

-# License Manager–Member account role<a name="member-role"></a>
+# License Manager – Member account role<a name="member-role"></a>

 License Manager requires a service\-linked role that allows the management account to manage licenses\.

 ## Permissions for the member account role<a name="service-linked-role-permissions-member"></a>

-The service\-linked role named **AWSServiceRoleForAWSLicenseManagerMemberAccountRole** allows License Manager to access AWS resources for license management actions from a configured management account on your behalf\.
+The service\-linked role named `AWSServiceRoleForAWSLicenseManagerMemberAccountRole` allows License Manager to access AWS resources for license management actions from a configured management account on your behalf\.

-The **AWSServiceRoleForAWSLicenseManagerMemberAccountRole** service\-linked role trusts the `license-manager.member-account.amazonaws.com` service to assume the role\.
+The `AWSServiceRoleForAWSLicenseManagerMemberAccountRole` service\-linked role trusts the `license-manager.member-account.amazonaws.com` service to assume the role\.

 The role permissions policy allows License Manager to complete the following actions on the specified resources\.